miblee/lab-w02d03-js-expense-tracker/readme.md

 ## MVP

-When a user visits the site...
-    they should see...
+When a user visits the site they should see...

 - the text "Expense Report"
 - an input field to enter an amount
 - an input field to enter an expense name
 - a button that says "Add expense"
 - the text "Total Expenses: 0"

-When a user enters an amount and a name for the expense...
-    and clicks "Add expense"...
+When a user enters an amount and a name for the expense and clicks "Add expense"...

-    they should see...
-    - the name and amount of the expense should be added under "Expenses"
+- they should see the name and amount of the expense should be added under "Expenses"
-    - The text "Current Expenses: 0" should increase by the amount added
+- the text "Current Expenses: 0" should increase by the amount added

 ![](assets/asset1.png?raw=true)